Cedar Point National Wildlife Refuge

 Cedar Point National Wildlife Refuge was established in 1964 when the owners of the Cedar Point Shooting Club donated the land to the United States Fish and Wildlife Service.
 The refuge is now about 2,630 acre of marsh that is divided into three pools.
 The largest one is almost 2000 acre, it is the largest contiguous marsh in Ohio’s Lake Erie marshes.

 This refuge is mostly closed off to the public, but between June and August, about 40 acres are open for fishing.
 Cedar Point National Wildlife Refuge is managed by the staff from Ottawa National Wildlife Refuge out in Oak Harbor, Ohio which is located off of Route 2.
 The purpose was to maintain the natural wildlife population on balance with the habitat available while decreasing and limiting exotic plant and animal species.
 This refuge is not to be used as a public park, campground or picnic area.

 Wildlife

 This land provides an ideal habitat area for migratory birds and also is called home for other wildlife.
-There is an extraordinary amount of wildlife that can be seen at Cedar Point.
-From aquatic life to waterfowl, to small rodents to large bird such as bald eagles.
-The only way to be able to experience Cedar Point National Wildlife Refuge is if you were to go on a Blue Goose Bus Tour, provided by the Ottawa visitor center, see their website here for more details.
 While on the tour visitors have been able to see as up to 20 bald eagles.
 Native millet and smartweed provide an excellent food source for migrating waterfowl.